 Some of the artificial lures you can use include tubes, spoons, and spinners.
 Tubes resemble zooplankton.
 Spoons are normally flashy and tipped with feathers.
 Their flashiness helps entices the fish to bite.

 Spinners are the most popular with anglers.
-They have flapping blades which add flash to the lure, attracting fish.
+They have flapping blades that add flash to the lure, attracting fish.
 Swimbaits and worm imitators will also do you good.

 Avoid tiny haired imitators because the trout diet is mostly smaller fish, worms, and shrimp.
 Power bait is also not a wise choice when it comes to fishing rainbow trout in rivers and lakes.
 Power bait resembles the pellets that are used to feed stocked trout in hatcheries and farms.
 Wild trout have no appetite for such pellets.